colemaring/sd1/README.md

 npm start
 ```

-5. In the cliend folder
+5. In the client folder

 ```bash
 npm run dev